-I’m a Linux Infrastructure and Security Specialist (Linux) at IBM.
-I graduated from Baker College with a BSc in Computer Science, earned a certificate in UNIX Systems Engineering from the University of Illinois at Urbana-Champaign, and I’m currently a graduate student at Syracuse University studying Information Management and Data Science.
+I’m a former IBMer, I currently work as a Lead Systems Engineer for Deluxe Corporation, I graduated from Baker College with a BSc in Computer Science, earned a certificate in UNIX Systems Engineering from the University of Illinois at Urbana-Champaign, and I’m currently a graduate student at Syracuse University studying Information Management and Data Science.
 I’m also a member of the (IEEE) and the IEEE Computer, Cloud Computing, and Computational Intelligence Societies.
 My professional interests include cluster and cognitive computing, ARM-based single-board microcomputers, space technologies and exploration, and infrastructure hyper-connectivity (IoT).

 I do all of my work on a 2017 MacBook Pro (w/TouchBar) running the latest version of macOS.
 My home lab contains a QNAP 563 NAS, Lenovo TS140 ThinkServer, Dell PowerEdge T100, and Apple Mac Mini servers, and a six node Raspberry Pi computing cluster.
 I’m currently using the ThinkServer and PowerEdge (which are running OpenStack Newton) to host multiple Linux and Windows virtual machines.
 When it comes to networking I stick with Ubiquiti and Cisco gear.
 My home network is made up of several Cisco and Ubiquiti US-8 gigabit switches, a UniFi AC Pro AP, a beefy EdgeRouter X router, and a UniFi Cloud Key Controller that manages the whole thing.